0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/changing_onchain_ip_address.md

 Changing the IP address of your node so that validators and fullnodes can discover your node.

+YOUR NODE WILL NOT BE REACHABLE FOR CONSENSUS IF:

+- The IDs in your yaml file diverge from what your mnemonic produces.
+- The IDs in your yaml file diverge from the on-chain configs.

 ## Check your current on-chain configs

 Use the query cli to print out your current on-chain configs.